astralfrontier/chaosfrontier-org-wiki/games/flip-a-card.md

 <!-- TITLE: Flip A Card -->
 <!-- SUBTITLE: A quick summary of Flip A Card -->

+# Card Text
+* [2019 March Prototype](games/flip-a-card/2019-march-prototype) - the current state of the "core rule" cards
 # Unsorted Notes from G+
 A brief stupid thing I showed to a couple friends this week: